 - Bow Lake is ideal for canoeing, kayaking, stand-up paddle boarding, fishing and swimming.
 At just 9 acres, it’s perfect for families with young children.

 - Bow Lake is a non-motorized lake.
 Electric motors are allowed, but for canoes or small rowboats only.
-There’s no boat launch.
+There’s no motor boat launch.

 - We’re connected by short portages to two additional fishing or paddling lakes.